Paolo Zanetti: International career

 Zanetti was a player of Azzurrini in 2001 UEFA European Under-18 Championship qualification He played twice.
 After the elimination of Italy from the competition, he also played for the U-19 team (de facto U-20 B) in two friendlies, against Netherlands (who still in the Euro U-19 competition) and Germany respectively in March and May 2001.
-In the 2001–02 season he played 13 times for the U-20 team, including matches in a four nations tournament.
+In the 2001–02 season, he played 13 times for the U-20 team, including matches in a four nations tournament.
 In the following season, he played once for the U-21 team in 2004 UEFA European Under-21 Championship qualification as well as 3 friendlies.
 In his only competitive appearance in the U-21 Euro, he was a substitute of Samuele Dalla Bona.
 He played his final appearance in national team against Austria on 19 August 2003, another friendly match.

 Managerial career

-After retiring, Zanetti stayed at Reggiana as a technical collaborator, and then as a youth coach.
+After retiring, Zanetti stayed at Reggiana as a technical collaborator and then as a youth coach.

 In 2017, Zanetti took on his first head coaching job at Serie C club Südtirol.
-After two seasons ended with two consecutive promotion playoff appearances, on 7 June 2019 he left Südtirol for Serie B club Ascoli.
-He was sacked by Ascoli on 27 January 2020 following a 0–1 home loss to Frosinone that left the club to the bottom half of the Serie B league table.
+After two seasons ended with two consecutive promotion playoff appearances, on 7 June 2019, he left Südtirol for Serie B club Ascoli.
+He was sacked by Ascoli on 27 January 2020 following a 0–1 home loss to Frosinone that left the club in the bottom half of the Serie B league table.

 On 27 May 2021, Zanetti secured Venezia's return to Serie A after a 2–1 aggregate win in the promotion play-off over Cittadella, thus ending their 19-year exile from the top flight.
 On 27 April 2022, Zanetti was sacked by the club following a run of eight straight defeats that saw Venezia bottom of the Serie A table.

-On 6 June 2022, Serie A club Empoli, a former team of his as a player, announced to have hired Zanetti on a two-year deal as their new head coach.
+On 6 June 2022, Serie A club Empoli, a former team of his as a player, announced they had hired Zanetti on a two-year deal as their new head coach.
+After guiding Empoli to a mid-table placement in the club's 2022–23 Serie A campaign, Zanetti was dismissed on 19 September 2023 following a dismal start to the new season, with four losses in the first four games and following a 0–7 defeat against Roma.

+On 13 June 2024, Zanetti was unveiled as the new head coach of Hellas Verona, signing a one-year contract with an extension option for one further year.